rutemf/1220944_1220772_G01/Docs/Phase2/WP2B-Books/Ph2-7-RegisterBookWithOptionalPhoto/Ph2-7-RegisterBookWithOptionalPhoto.md

 ### 1.1.
 User Story Description

-As Librarian, I want to register a book (isbn, title, genre, description, author(s))
+As Librarian, I want to register a book with an optional photo (isbn, title, genre, description, author(s), photo)
 ### 1.2.
 Customer Specifications and Clarifications

 [View WP2A](../Book.md/)